uditjain-cyber/AlgorithmsDaily/README.md

   #### I believe there is a mistake/error in one or more of the questions.
   Open an [issue](https://github.com/SVCE-HacktoberFest2019/AlgorithmsDaily/issues) on the bug tracker and we will get back to you.

+  #### What should I do after contributing?
+  Check [here](https://hacktoberfest.digitalocean.com/profile) if your pull requests are being counted towards your progress.